UpekHansaja/TypeScript-NodeJS-Setup/README.md

 ```

 By using the above `"tsc && node dist/index.js"`,
-`tsc` helps to complie the `index.ts` and (`&&`) wait for complie then, execute `node dist/index.js`
+`tsc` helps to compile the `index.ts` and (`&&`) wait for compile then, execute `node dist/index.js`

-Perfect, Now all we have to do run and test our TypeScript project completely setup with NodeJS
+Perfect, Now all we have to do is, run and test our TypeScript project setup completely with NodeJS.

 ```sh
 npm run start